top of page

 The second blind spot is that your children have to qualify for the mortgage loan.

-In order to do so, they would have to have sufficient income proof as their parents' are not the owners and their incomes cannot be included in the loan application.
+In order to do so, they would have to have sufficient proof of income as their parents' are not the owners and their incomes cannot be included in the loan application.

 If they are not working yet, this might not be a feasible solution although there are "un-documentable" workarounds.